 Things shift, cracks appear, and sometimes walls just don't cooperate.
-Whether it's a sneaky leak or wood expanding and contracting with the seasons, plaster and drywall repairs are a standard part of any
+Whether it's a sneaky leak or wood expanding and contracting with the seasons, plaster and drywall repairs are a standard part of any interior painting project

 .
 Because let's be honest - paint looks best on a smooth, well-prepped surface.